How to Get One?

 I know this for a fact because I used the secrets I discovered and almost like magic, I got the call that changed my life.

 They ironic thing is, people are making these same simple mistakes hiring session after hiring session.
 I’m guessing you made at least one of them.
 That’s why you aren’t working for the railroad yet.

-Because of the hard knocks and ego bruises I suffered, you can learn from my mistakes and those of 87% of the people who blow their chances at railroad jobs.
+Because of the hard knocks and ego bruises I suffered, you can learn from my mistakes and drastically increase your chances at getting hired.

 And that’s not all you’ll learn.